bwolmarans/simplefiringrange/README.md

 mysqli has fixed the classic owasp top 10 attacks against mysql.
 so in this firing range, for whatever reason, we're not using mysqli.

+First become root on your linux box. my examples below use ubuntu 16.

 apt install apache2 mysql-server php php-mysqli php-gd libapache2-mod-php git